New York City Transit Authority: Strikes

 Employees of the New York City Transit Authority assigned to the New York City Subway and in Brooklyn, Manhattan, and the Bronx are members of the Transport Workers Union of America Local 100, with Queens and Staten Island bus personnel represented by various Amalgamated Transit Union locals.

 In 1949, the Transport Workers Union and the Board of Transportation, under Mayor Willian O'Dwyer signed a Memorandum of Understanding that gave the right to represent all of the system's workers to the TWU.
 In 1954 an NYCTA-wide representation election took place.
 It gave TWU exclusive collective bargaining rights for all hourly workers for the NYCTA, except for those in the Queens and Staten Island Bus Divisions, which remained a part of the Amalgamated Association of Street Electric Railway and Motor Coach Employees of America, which became the Amalgamated Transit Union in 1964.
 After looking at the Brotherhood of Locomotive Engineers as their model, NYCTA motorman formed their own union in 1954, a Motormen's Benevolent Association (MBA) to further their interests.
 In 1956 they went on strike on a hot June day, tying up service on the BMT Division.
 Its president, Theodore Loos, and its leadership were fired after the strike, but were reinstated after agreeing not to strike again.

 On December 16, 1957, another representation election for the TWU was scheduled, and the motormen from the MBA did not want to have a small role in the TWU, and threatened to strike, but were stopped by court injunctions.
 As a result, the motormen wanted to hold an election for the representation of their craft independent of the NYCTA-wide elections.
 The management of the NYCTA did not recognize the MBA as a bargaining unit as the TWU officially represented the motormen.
 A request for a separate election was denied, and as a result the motormen wanted to show their power and to acquire their own representation.
 As a result, on December 9, 1957, the motormen went on strike, resulting in subway service being reduced in half for eight days.
 Riders using the IND lines in Queens, the Bronx, and Upper Manhattan, and the southern Brooklyn lines of the BMT were the hardest hit.
 The leaders of the MBA were punished after going against injunctions prohibiting strikes.
-Afterwards, the MBA leaders were punished, and on the first morning of the strike, the MBA President Theodore Loos and three other MBA officials were arrested and sent to jail.
+Afterwards, the MBA leaders were punished, and on the first morning of the strike, the MBA president Theodore Loos and three other MBA officials were arrested and sent to jail.
+While they were in jail, MBA executive secretary Frank Zelano was acting head of the MBA and bargained on their behalf.
 In 1958, the TWU and the MBA reached a settlement.
 The motormen became a separate United Motormen's Division within the TWU and benefitted from a fund for skilled craft workers.
 Theodore Loos became its head.